 To be protected by Section 4(f), the property must also have national, state, or local significance as determined by the OWJ.
 Rules for Section 4(f) protection are different for historic sites than for parks, recreation areas, and wildlife and waterfowl refuges.
-The applicability of Section 4(f) to a property is determined in accordance with 23 CFR 774.11 and as described below in Sections 8.4.2and 8.4.3.
-If there is a question regarding applicability of Section 4(f) to a property, the NEPA Program Manager makes this determination during consultation (See Section 8.3).
+The applicability of Section 4(f) to a property is determined in accordance with $\underline{23}$ CFR 774.11 and as described below.
+The NEPA Program Manager makes applicability determinations during consultation (See Section 8.3).

 8.4.2.
-Determining Section 4(f) Applicability for Parks, Recreation Areas, and Wildlife and Waterfowl Refuges (23 CFR 774.11)
+Determining Section 4(f) Applicability for Parks, Recreation Areas, and Wildlife and Waterfowl Refuges